Dot Plot for Beta Diversity Change Tests Over Time

 - data.obj

-A string specifying the group variable in meta.dat for between-group comparisons in the dot plot.
+Character string specifying the group variable for comparisons.

 - time.var